vladigleba/vladigleba.github.io/posts/basics/prayer.md

 ---
 title: Keys to Effective Prayer
-description: Discover what the Bible says about prayer, a fundamental part of every Christian's life.
+description: Prayer is a fundamental part of every Christian’s life.
+What principles does the Bible provide to bring new life into our prayers?
 color: rgb(199,62,95)
 date: 2025-04-16
 ---